Recent research highlights potential of nutrients abundant only in fatty seafood, and encourages further study

 - Diabetes is associated with systemic inflammation, which in turn has been linked to insulin resistance and death of insulin-producing beta cells.
 Vitamin D may improve insulin sensitivity and promote beta-cell survival by reducing the generation and effects of pro-inflammatory cytokines (immune-system messenger proteins).

-- The evidence on this score from human trials that examined the relationship between vitamin D or calcium status and systemic inflammation in relation to diabetes is, as they wrote, “limited and conflicting”, but warrants further exploration.
+- The evidence from human trials that examined the relationship between vitamin D or calcium status and systemic inflammation in relation to diabetes is, as they wrote, “limited and conflicting”, but warrants further exploration.

 That said, it may be that some food factors might help prevent or ameliorate this epidemic disease, which is increasingly costly and debilitating to our society.